WilliamGichora/Blog/README.md

 ## Credits

-The development of SEMEZANA is a collaborative effort.
-We thank the following contributors:
+The development of SEMEZANA is a collaborative effort .
+The following contributors are group members who aided in the development of this 2.2 Computer Science Web development project:

 - [Mark Gichora](https://github.com/markgichora) ([WilliamGichora](https://github.com/WilliamGichora))
 - [Moseti Obadiah](https://github.com/moseti) ([MosetiObadiah](https://github.com/MosetiObadiah))